Jordan Chavez

-Sergio Jordan Chavez (born February 28, 1997) is an American professional soccer player who plays as a defender for USL League One side Texoma FC.
+Sergio Jordan Chavez (born February 28, 1997) is an American professional soccer player who plays as a defender for USL League One side New York Cosmos.

 Early years

 Born in San Diego, Chavez grew up in nearby Chula Vista and attended Mater Dei Catholic High School, where he was a three-time first-team all-league performer for the Crusaders.
 At the club level, he played for Albion SC.

 Chavez attended the University of Nevada, Las Vegas, where he played four seasons of college soccer for the Rebels from 2015 to 2018, playing 74 games and starting 67.
 He scored his first goal during his freshman season, an outside-the-box strike during their 3–2 win over his hometown SDSU Aztecs in San Diego.

 Club career

+San Diego Loyal

 After graduating from college, Chavez returned home and spent time with local semi-pro side Chula Vista FC, where he was spotted by San Diego Loyal manager Landon Donovan and his staff.
 He signed with the Loyal in the summer of 2020 during the league suspension due to the COVID-19 pandemic.
 Chavez and fellow Chula Vista native Austin Guerrero joined the team just prior to the return to play, and he was able to give the news of his first pro contract to his dad on Father's Day.
 He was first called up to a matchday squad on August 1, but remained an unused substitute during their scoreless draw against Sacramento Republic FC.
 He remained unused throughout the rest of the regular season as the Loyal failed to qualify for the USL Championship playoffs.

 It was announced Chavez would return to the team for the 2021 season.
 "He has grown tremendously over the course of the past year and his future is extremely bright.
 He embodies all of our values and we look forward to his continued development," said Donovan of his progress.
 He made his professional debut on May 13, coming on for Hunter Ashworth during their 3–1 loss to Tacoma Defiance.
 Chavez earned his first start three months later at centre back during a 2–1 home defeat to Orange County SC.